-One of those readers – we’ll call her N.A. – recently wrote to me asking where she could learn even more Italian words using the five-words-per-day method.
+One of the readers that got in touch wrote to me asking where she could learn even more Italian words using the five-words-per-day method.
 Here’s a snippet of her email:

 Recently I have started the plan to learn Italian by myself.
 I used to have a phrase book, and I also brought a better (Colorful) one with a CD.
 However, I found it hard to learn things too quickly, mostly sentences gave me the hardest time.